sjha6324/Doc/Puppetserver_agent_on_lxc.md

 # Introduction

-- Puppet is an open-source, automation admin engine used to perform administrative tasks,
+- Puppet is an open-source,automation admin engine used to perform admin tasks
 - Server management remotely.
 This tool is available on Linux, Unix, and Windows.

-**- we will cover the installation of Puppet on Ubuntu 20.04 on master and client nodes.**
+**- we will install the Puppet on Ubuntu 20.04 on master and client nodes.**

 ## Prerequisites